furkanmustafa/FMNetworkImage/README.md

 ### Features

+*As of 13th October 2013 :*

+- Code converted to use a ImageView Category, `UIImageView+FMNetworkImage`, with Obj-C Associated Objects
+- Background resizing (respecting contentMode) for images with different size than imageView, eliminating glitches in UI when setting the UI.
+- Old code for separate view class is remaining, but is outdated now.

+*Originally:*

 - Background Fetching
 - Optional Delay before fetch
   *( So you use this to prevent loading an image for a cell that's gonna